Melolontha hippocastani: The role of (Z)-3-hexen-1-ol

 Additional research investigated whether volatiles from freshly damaged leaves are more attractive to males than those from older damaged leaves.
-Analysis of volatiles from freshly damaged leaves revealed typical leaf aldehydes, while older damaged leaves predominantly emitted (Z)-3-hexen-1-ol and (Z)-3-hexenyl acetate.
+Analysis of volatiles from freshly damaged leaves revealed typical leaf aldehydes namely hexanal, (Z)-3-hexanal, (Z)-2-hexenal, (E)-2-hexenal, (Z)-3-hexen-1-ol and (Z)-3-hexenyl acetate while the older damaged leaves predominantly had (Z)-3-hexen-1-ol and (Z)-3-hexenyl acetate only.
 Surprisingly, males were equally attracted to volatiles from both fresh and old damaged leaves, with a preference for the latter in synthetic mixture experiments.
 Further experiments identified (Z)-3-hexen-1-ol as highly attractive to male beetles, while other tested compounds were behaviourally inactive.
 However, all tested compounds elicited comparable electrophysiological responses on male antennae.
 Thus, (Z)-3-hexen-1-ol plays a vital role in the sexual communication of M. hippocastani, attracting both sexes of an insect.

-Thus, a combination of plant volatiles and sex pheromones allow for males to find feeding females in the trees, facilitating mating behaviour.